hughperkins/coriander/README.md

 - Oct 22:
   - arrays of structs can be passed to kernels again, as long as they contain no pointers
     - (structs containing pointers can be passed only by-value)
+  - possible to call kernels with offsets added now, as in eg [test/cocl/offsetkernelargs.cu](test/cocl/offsetkernelargs.cu)
 - Oct 20:
   - no longer need CUDA toolkit installed!
   - fix bug where `threadIdx.x` was being incorrectly written as `get_global_id` instead of `get_local_id` ...